 The Symposium, Oct.
 11-12 at the Sheraton San Diego Hotel and Marina, will draw palliative care professionals from across the country to hear from nationally renowned experts in palliative care, and present their research, share their pedagogical or clinical advances, and network with colleagues.

-The theme for the 2018 Symposium is,“Quality in Palliative Care: Fusing Education, Research and Practice.”
-Abstracts that are related to the Symposium theme are especially encouraged.
-Share with your colleagues how you view or measure quality in your work, as you strive toward our shared goal of improving care for those with serious, chronic, or life-threatening illness.
+The Late-Breaking Call for Poster Abstracts requests submissions related to the Symposium theme, Advancing Palliative Care: Leading Into the Future.
+Share with your colleagues how you are working toward our shared goal of improving care for those with serious, chronic, or life-threatening illness.

 - Ethical challenges

 - Other topics of interest to this audience or fitting of the theme